 “The concept of revelation, in the sense that something suddenly, with unspeakable certainty and subtlety, becomes visible, audible, something that shakes and overturns one to the depths, simply describes the fact.
 One hears, one does not seek; one takes, one does not ask who gives; a thought flashes up like lightning, with necessity, unfalteringly formed – I never had any choice.”

 Nietzsche was aware of his own significance as he was an immensely erudite scholar and held the position of Chair of Classical Philology when he was only twenty-four years old.
 He wrote in letters to friends about the significance of his novel Thus Spoke Zarathustra:

 “Don’t be put off by the mythic style of the book: my entire philosophy is behind those homey and unusual words, and I have never been more serious.
 It is a beginning at self-disclosure- nothing more!
 I know perfectly well that there is no one alive who could write anything like ‘Zarathustra.'”
-(Letter to Carl von Gersdorff)

 What you get with Nietzsche is a profound depth of feeling that rattles the ideal reader to the core leaving them shaken and breathless.
 It awakens generosity, ecstasy and motion.
 It gives birth to energetic and inspired immortal turmoil.
 This leads us to the doctrine of eternal recurrence.